YoruYagami/WinRepoUpdater/README.md

   . .\WinRepoUpdater.ps1
 ```

-Call the function
+Call the function (This will update all the repo's from the specific directory)

 ```powershell
   Invoke-WinRepoUpdater
 ```

-Update all the repos in a specific folder
+Update all the repos in a specific directory

 ```powershell
   Invoke-WinRepoUpdater C:\Users\pentester\C2-Frameworks\